lorenzwalthert/teamtools/README.md

 `.description`.
 Such a description is a concise statement about what the content / goal of the repository is.
-This description may be used in the Rmd README by placing `r teamtools::read_and_markdown_description_files()` (enclosed in back ticks) anywhere in the README to import the description.
+This description may be used in the Rmd README by placing `r teamtools::read_and_markdown_description_files(category = "repo")` (enclosed in back ticks) anywhere in the README to import the description.
 You can use markdown syntax in the `.description` as this will be placed into the README as is before compiled with Pandoc.

-The following description was generated with the command mentioned
+Projects can also have such descriptions, and they can be read with the above command, setting `category = "project"`.

-above:
+The following description for repos was generated with the command mentioned above:

 ## This is a header